Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

-By demonstrating the effect of Coulomb interaction in different cavities with two different heterostructures, we highlight that the level of nonlocality can be tailored through cavity design, independently from the quantum well system.
-To further support this, in Appendix \ref{sec:withoutnonlocality} we show the calculated spectra for both the cavities in Fig. \ref{fig:figspectra} and Fig. \ref{fig:parabolic} without including Coulomb interaction, demonstrating how the experimental spectra is clearly modified in the experiment by nonlocality.
-Moreover, by further increasing the coupling strength either through different cavity design or increasing the electron density, the Coulomb interaction and thereby nonlocality can be further enhanced.
+By demonstrating the effect of Coulomb interaction in different cavities with two different heterostructures, we highlight that the level of non-locality can be tailored through cavity design, independently from the quantum well system.
+To further support this, in Appendix \ref{sec:withoutnonlocality} we show the calculated spectra for both the cavities in Fig. \ref{fig:figspectra} and Fig. \ref{fig:parabolic} without including Coulomb interaction, demonstrating how the experimental spectra is clearly modified in the experiment by non-locality.
+Moreover, by further increasing the coupling strength either through different cavity design or increasing the electron density, the Coulomb interaction and thereby non-locality can be further enhanced.